Vivaldi releases version 2.0 of its browser, featuring expanded customization and privacy tools

 “We have a massive amount of features we’re building on,” he said.
 “Every feature can be approved.”

-Looking ahead, he said the big challenges in the coming months include developing a mobile version of the browser as well as an email service.
+Looking ahead, he said the big challenges in the coming months include developing a mobile version of the browser, as well as an email service.

-The company currently has 42 employees, and is mainly being boostrapped by von Tetzchner.
+The company currently has 42 employees, and it is mainly being bootstrapped by von Tetzchner.
 Revenue is coming in via the partnership deals.
-And while the company isn’t profitable yet, he’s optimistic that it is on the path toward sustainability.
+And while the company isn’t profitable yet, he’s optimistic that it is on the path to sustainability.

 “It takes time to build a company like Vivaldi,” he said.
 “We’re not taking external investment.
 We’re not building something to be sold or to IPO.
 We want to build a fantastic browser and provide it to those who want it.
-And that’s how we’re building the company: To focus on the users.”
+And that’s how we’re building the company: to focus on the users.”